Hossam86/Hossam86/README.md

 * Computer Vision
 * SLAM

-- 🔭 I’m currently working on refactoring the game from Unity to Unreal Engine 5.0
-- 🌱 I’m currently learning high-frequency trading algorithms
 - 📫 How to reach me: hossamsamir@outlook.com
 - 👯 I’m looking to collaborate on an opensource project